 5 Self-Regulation Musts For Your Classroom

-Self-regulation helps students know how they feel and know how to handle those feelings so they can manage them.
-During a school day, self regulation activities for kids can make all the difference between a hectic hot mess and a couple bumps in the road.
-Picture being able to handle a student on the verge of meltdown while giving instructions to 20 kindergarteners with glue and scissors in front of them.
+Self-regulation helps students know how they feel and learn how to handle those feelings so they can manage them.
+During a school day, self-regulation activities for kids can make all the difference between a hectic, hot mess and a couple of bumps in the road.
+Picture being able to handle a student on the verge of a meltdown while giving instructions to 20 kindergarteners with glue and scissors in front of them.

 You get a routine!
 You get a routine!
 And you get a routine!

 Routines for everything.
-It's going to sound over the top, but write down all your routines (subs will love you) and teach them like you do anything else.
-If something isn't going smoothly in your classroom, double check to see if there is a clear routine that students have been taught.
+It will sound over the top, but write down all your routines and teach them like you do anything else.
+If something needs to be improved, double-check to see if there is a straightforward routine that students have been taught.

 • Coming in in the morning.